ExpHP/lammps-sys/README.md

 Enabling OpenMP will require you to supply your own Makefile.

 * If you are not familiar with the process of building LAMMPS, clone [the lammps source] and follow their instructions to learn how to compile an executable.
 * Compile a LAMMPS executable with OpenMP support.
+You won't be *using* any of these build artefacts, but bear with me; the mere act of compiling will require you to browse around their prepackaged makefiles and (very likely) make one of your own.
+  * `OPTIONS/Makefile.omp` is a good starting point.
+Because MPI support in `lammps-sys` is hazy, I suggest borrowing the `MPI_` lines from `Makefile.serial` to link in the STUBS library.
-This will require you to browse around their prepackaged makefiles and possibly make one of your own.
-You will know you have succeeded when the lammps binary accepts the command `"package omp 0"` and does not emit any warnings or errors.
+  * You will know you have succeeded when the lammps binary accepts the command `"package omp 0"` and does not emit any warnings or errors.
-* Set the environment variable `RUST_LAMMPS_MAKEFILE` to an absolute path to the makefile.
+* Save your working makefile somewhere special, and set an absolute path to it in the environment variable `RUST_LAMMPS_MAKEFILE`.

 #### Supplying `-fopenmp` at linking